openstack/ironic-specs/specs/approved/active-node-creation.rst

 The logical alternative is to remove restrictions in what an API client posts to allow the caller to explicitly state or invoke a node to be created in ``ACTIVE`` state.
-As the community desires full functionality of the node to exist upon being imported along with driver intrface validation, the implementation appears to lend it's self to be implemented as a state transition instead of pure API logic.
+As the community desires full functionality of the node to exist upon being imported along with driver interface validation, the implementation appears to lend itself to be implemented as a state transition instead of pure API logic.

 Alternatively, we could craft operator documentation to help assist operators